uwspstar/FullStack/AWS-Certification/Quiz-Practice/ES3.md

 # ES3
+- public access is not required to be enabled for writing logs into S3 bucket.
+Only access required is PutObject for Log Delivery group.

+- although by default, Log Delivery group permission is disabled, permission will be granted when the bucket is selected as target for logging.

+- S3 buckets would often be restricted using bucket policy with Effect as Deny except for whitelisted IAM resources who would require access.

+- Server access logging provides detailed records for the requests that are made to a bucket.
+Server access logs are useful for many applications.
+For example, access log information can be useful in security and access audits.

+For details on logging for S3, refer documentation here.
 - System metadata:
 ```
 Metadata such as object creation date is system controlled where only Amazon S3 can modify the value.